 - Cook the wine until it is reduced by half.

-- Add the tomato sauce, broth, and chopped parsley.
+- Add the tomatoes, broth, and chopped parsley.

 - Bring to a boil, then taste, and season with salt and pepper.